Description

 Verses 1 to 3 say, "Then I saw an angel descending from heaven, holding in his hand the key to the abyss and a huge chain.
 He seized the dragon – the ancient serpent, who is the devil and Satan – and tied him up for a thousand years.
 The angel then threw him into the abyss and locked and sealed it so that he could not deceive the nations until the one thousand years were finished.
 (After these things he must be released for a brief period of time)".

 John saw an angel with the key to the Abyss in Revelation 9:1, at the time of the 5th trumpet.
 Perhaps this is the same angel.
 The Abyss is the deepest part of Hell, also known as Tartarus in Greek, and as the Pit in the Old Testament.
 It is the place of torment for the most wicked dead, and the place in which demons can be locked up (Luke 8:31, 2 Peter 2:4).
 After becoming sin for us and dying for the sins of the world, Jesus is seen to have descended there (Romans 10:7).
 The Antichrist and his beast empire are seen to have arisen out of the Abyss (Revelation 11:7).
-I believe this is one reason Antichrist is called Gog in Ezekiel 38, after Gyges the hecatoncheire of Greek mythology whom Zeus released from the Abyss to help him overthrow the Titans.
+I believe this is one reason Antichrist is called Gog in Ezekiel 38, after Gyges the hecatoncheire of Greek mythology whom Zeus released and brought up from the Abyss to help him overthrow the Titans.

 Satan is identified with four different names in verse 2, Satan and the Devil being his most common generic names in the New Testament.
 He is also called 'the dragon', as in Revelation 12 and 13.
 A dragon is a flying monster and fits with Paul's description of him as 'the ruler of the kingdom of the air' (Ephesians 2:2).
 'The ancient serpent' refers to Satan in the Garden of Eden where he deceived Eve (Genesis 3).
 He is tied up for a thousand years with a huge chain and thrown into the Abyss.
 The huge chain implies that he will be securely bound and cannot escape.
 This is further emphasised by the Abyss being locked and sealed over him.
 He cannot deceive the nations during the Millennial age, so the earth will be free to worship God without people being tricked into worshipping any false god.
 Effectively, Eden is restored, almost to how things were before Adam and Eve sinned.
 This is the time when 'the earth will be filled with the knowledge of the glory of the LORD, as the waters cover the sea' (Habakkuk 2:14 - NIV).
 People will live longer but still die during the Millennium (Isaiah 65:20).
 The full restoration awaits the eternal age, after the Millennium (Revelation 21:4).
 Before that, Earth's inhabitants must be tested one last time, and Satan will be released for a short time.